-It may be helpful to think of abductive reasoning as “best-guess reasoning.”
+It may be helpful to think of this type of reasoning as “best-guess reasoning.”
 This next video does a great job of exploring abductive arguments in further detail.

 Abductive reasoning is an essential part of critical thinking.
 As such, it’s something that we use all the time in our everyday life.
-Just remember, in simplest terms, abductive reasoning is a best educated guess on why something is the way that it is.
+Just remember, in simplest terms, this type of reasoning is a best educated guess on why something is the way that it is.

 Abductive Reasoning Meaning